- やさしい日本語

 - If a representative is making the request, a power of attorney, etc.

-A copy of the passport (passport) in 2 must have a page that can confirm your name, date of birth, nationality, signature, and status of residence.
+A copy of your passport (passport) in 2 must be a page where you can confirm your name, date of birth, nationality, signature, and status of residence.

-Regarding 4, it can be a certificate issued by a financial institution or a bank certificate in the "Bank Proof" column of the invoice.
+Regarding 4, a certificate issued by a financial institution or a bank certificate in the "Bank Certificate" column of the invoice is acceptable.

-The application will be made in your home country, but you can prepare the documents while you are in Japan.
+The application will be made in your home country, but you can prepare your documents while you are in Japan.

-Therefore, we recommend that the host company support the preparation of documents for the lump-sum withdrawal payment in the specified skilled workers before returning to Japan.
+Therefore, we recommend that the host company support you in preparing documents for the lump-sum withdrawal payment in the Specified Skilled Worker before returning to your home country.

-If it is difficult to provide direct support, you can also request a specialist such as a labor and social security attorney.
+If it is difficult to provide direct support, you can also ask a professional such as a social insurance and labor consultant.

 How to apply for lump-sum withdrawal